 There is a built-in safety mechanism that ensures that Cas9 doesn't just cut just anywhere in a genome.
 Short DNA sequences known as "protospacer adjacent motifs," or PAMs, serve as tags and sit adjacent to the target DNA sequence.
 If the Cas9 complex doesn't see a PAM next to its target DNA sequence, it won't cut.
 This is one possible reason that Cas9 doesn't ever attack the CRISPR region in bacteria, according to a 2014 review published in Nature Biotechnology (opens in new tab).

-How CRISPR works as a genome-editing tool(opens in new tab)
+How does CRISPR work as a genome-editing tool?(opens in new tab)

 Genomes encode a series of messages and instructions within their DNA sequences, and genome editing involves changing those sequences, thereby changing the messages they contain.
 This can be done by inserting a cut or break in the DNA and tricking a cell's natural DNA repair mechanisms into introducing the targeted changes.
 CRISPR-Cas9 provides a means to do so.